textlint/textlint/README.md

 ## Features

 - No bundle rules.
-- To use rule, run simply `npm install textlint-rule-xxx`.
+- To use rule, run `npm install textlint-rule-xxx`.
 See a [collection of textlint rules](https://github.com/textlint/textlint/wiki/Collection-of-textlint-rule "Collection of textlint rule · textlint/textlint Wiki")
 - [Markdown](https://github.com/textlint/textlint-plugin-markdown) and [plain text](https://github.com/textlint/textlint-plugin-text ) are support by default.
-Additionally, [HTML](https://github.com/textlint/textlint-plugin-html) and [other formats](https://github.com/textlint/textlint#supported-file-formats) are supported by plugins.
+[HTML](https://github.com/textlint/textlint-plugin-html) and [other formats](https://github.com/textlint/textlint#supported-file-formats) are supported by plugins.
 - [Formatter(reporter)](https://github.com/textlint/textlint-formatter) is used both by bundled and custom formatters

 ## Quick Tour